mosheShechner/NLP_HW1/README.md

 2) regression

 the project written in an executable Jupyter Notebook;
-in order to use the notebook:
+in order to use the notebook: [TBD - add instructions]
 1) download the src code
 2) run the notebook